 I had to laugh because as we changed messages I told Andrea what I would be wearing and that I’m only 5 feet tall (I know, shocking many of you think I’m taller) and he responded only that he would be wearing a grey scarf.

 Great.
 Do you know how many Italian men wear scarves?

 All of them!

-Thankfully he spotted me right away and with a quick introduction we were off for coffee.
+Thankfully he spotted me right away and with a quick introduction we were off for coffee to talk about Bologna food.
 Andrea is really easy going and it felt like walking around town with a friend.
 In between food shops he gave me a bit of history, showing me aspects of the city I would have never noticed.
 Told me how to roast chestnuts, how to buy olive oil and what gelato is good and which ones are for tourists.

 I learned that Eataly isn’t a tourist restaurant, locals really love it here.
 To get the full experience have a look at this video of my food tour with Andrea along with a few places he recommends check out my video of food in Bologna.

 I must say after lunch and good gelato I was kind of sad to say goodbye to a new friend.
 But Bologna was playing an important match of football and so like all Italian men, he needed to go watch it with the boys.